-- Sidewalk and separated bike lane construction from the eastern end of the Tualatin River bridge to the newly constructed downtown corridor. - Intersection safety improvements at all major intersections within Segment A. - Widen road near Fields Bridge Park to include additional on street parking.
+- Sidewalk and separated bike lane construction from the eastern end of the Tualatin River bridge to the newly constructed downtown corridor. - Intersect intersection - Widen road near Fields Bridge Park to include additional on street parking.

 Exhibit 5 - Segment A of 2021 Plan: Stretching from the Tualatin River to 16th Street